lowepowerlab/protocols/growing_ralstonia.md

 ---

+### Freezer stocks
+*Ralstonia* is a wimp in the freezer.
+With repeated freeze-thaw cycles, it gradually loses viability, even if the stock doesn't fully thaw.
+For this reason, it's important that each lab member has their own stock of any *Ralstonia* strains they'll be using frequently.
+That way, if your stock starts to die, you can make a new one starting from the lab stock.

+This also means that when streaking out *Ralstonia* from freezer stocks, you should have the stock tube out of the freezer for as short a time as possible.
+Bring your plates and sticks over by the freezer, take out the freezer stock you need (no more than ~3 at a time), do the initial streak on the plate, and get those tubes back in the freezer!
+You can do the subsequent streaks to spread the bacteria on the plate in the hood for sterility afterward.

+---

 ### Subculturing
 1. Check the OD of the liquid cultures.
 2. Dilute cultures to desired OD using water and a serial dilution method.